sts10/blog-hugo/content/post/keepassxc-setup-guide.md

 ![Benchmarking transform round](/img/keepassxc-benchmarking.gif)

 Now your database should take about one second to try a master password guess (whether it's correct or incorrect).
 Assuming you, knowing the passphrase, can get it in one or maybe a handful of guesses, this is not much of a delay.
 But to a program systematically guessing millions of passwords, it can be a road block.

+_Again, if you spot any errors or have any suggestions for this post, feel free to contact me via [Twitter](https://twitter.com/sts10) or [elsewhere](https://gist.github.com/sts10/4a4e01021b3a5ad42e9b73e0abd7b7e3)._